Three key lessons from the Pope's TED talk

 (CNN)For all the talk about Pope Francis' techno-savvy -- and 10 million Twitter followers ain't bad for a 80-year-old churchman -- he doesn't seem sold on Silicon Valley's endless promises.

-As he wrote in his 2016 encyclical, Laudate Si, all those tweets and selfies and vlogs can add up to a whole lot of "mental pollution" that distracts us from what is really important.
+As he wrote in his 2016 encyclical, Laudato Si, all those tweets and selfies and vlogs can add up to a big pile of "mental pollution" that distracts us from what is really important.

 "When media and the digital world become omnipresent, their influence can stop people from learning how to live wisely, to think deeply and to love generously," he wrote in the encyclical.